Divination: Mesoamerica

 Divination was a central component of ancient Mesoamerican religious life.
 Many Aztec gods, including central creator gods, were described as diviners and were closely associated with sorcery.
-Tezcatlipoca is the patron of sorcerers and practitioners of magic.
+Tezcatlipoca was the patron of sorcerers and practitioners of magic.
 His name means "smoking mirror," a reference to a device used for divinatory scrying.
-In the Mayan Popol Vuh, the creator gods Xmucane and Xpiacoc perform divinatory hand casting during the creation of people.
+In the Mayan Popol Vuh, the creator gods Xmucane and Xpiacoc performed divinatory hand casting during the creation of people.
 The Aztec Codex Borbonicus shows the original human couple, Oxomoco and Cipactonal, engaged in divining with kernels of maize.
 This primordial pair is associated with the ritual calendar, and the Aztecs considered them to be the first diviners.

 Every civilization that developed in pre-Columbian Mexico, from the Olmecs to the Aztecs, practiced divination in daily life, both public and private.
 Scrying through the use of reflective water surfaces, mirrors, or the casting of lots were among the most widespread forms of divinatory practice.
 Visions derived from hallucinogens were another important form of divination, and are still widely used among contemporary diviners of Mexico.
 Among the more common hallucinogenic plants used in divination are morning glory, jimson weed, and peyote.

 Contemporary divination in Asia

 India and Nepal

-Theyyam or "theiyam" in Malayalam - a south Indian language - is the process by which a devotee invites a Hindu god or goddess to use his or her body as a medium or channel and answer other devotees' questions.
+Theyyam or "theiyam" in Malayalam is the process by which a devotee invites a Hindu god or goddess to use his or her body as a medium or channel and answer other devotees' questions.
 The same is called "arulvaakku" or "arulvaak" in Tamil, another south Indian language - Adhiparasakthi Siddhar Peetam is famous for arulvakku in Tamil Nadu.
-The people in and around Mangalore in Karnataka call the same, Buta Kola, "paathri" or "darshin"; in other parts of Karnataka, it is known by various names such as, "prashnaavali", "vaagdaana", "asei", "aashirvachana" and so on.
+The people in and around Mangalore in Karnataka call the same, Buta Kola, "paathri" or "darshin"; in other parts of Karnataka, it is known by various names such as, "prashnaavali", "vaagdaana", "asei", "aashirvachana", and so on.
 In Nepal it is known as, "Devta ka dhaamee" or "jhaakri".

 In English, the closest translation for these is, "oracle."
 The Dalai Lama, who lives in exile in northern India, still consults an oracle known as the Nechung Oracle, which is considered the official state oracle of the government of Tibet.
 The Dalai Lama has according to centuries-old custom, consulted the Nechung Oracle during the new year festivities of Losar.

 Japan

 Although Japan retains a history of traditional and local methods of divination, such as onmyōdō, contemporary divination in Japan, called uranai, derives from outside sources.
 Contemporary methods of divination in Japan include both Western and Chinese astrology, geomancy or feng shui, tarot cards, I Ching (Book of Changes) divination, and physiognomy (methods of reading the body to identify traits).

 In Japan, divination methods include Futomani from the Shinto tradition.
+Futomani is the Shinto tradition of divining from the shoulder blade bone of a sacred deer.